engineering-collaboration/book/docs/book/collaborating-within-a-company/working-in-cycles.md

 Fashionable Scrum and Agile practices preach sprints as a framework for delivering binaries every sprint for feedback cycles.
 This is nonsense.
 As high-performing teams we ship our software when needed (as often as multiple times per day), as a feedback cycle measured in weeks is unacceptable for the majority of software.
 Part II of this book discusses our approach for continuous delivery in detail, but presently we establish that **a sprint cycle has no relationship with the delivery of our software**.

+## Cycle duration

+The length of our sprint cycles depends on the needs of our organization and product.
+Typically, a cycle period ranges from one week to three weeks.
+No relevant work can happen in a time span shorter than a week and any sprint longer than three weeks diminishes our ability to react to market demands.

+Our sprint length adapts and grows with our organization's size and maturity.
+Successful start-ups address feedback from customers and investors quickly, thus feature schedules and bug fixes shift on a weekly basis.
+While founders may have to adjust their schedule on a daily basis, this seldomly includes work related to code.
+Planning, executing, and delivering on a weekly basis without pivoting mid-sprint ensures steady progress and dampens the emotional amplitudes of founding a company.

+To reduce the overhead of sprint planning and retrospection, we eventually move to two week sprint cycles.
+When we reducing the time spent in meetings, we increase the time spent solving problems.
+Two week cycles have become standard across the majority of scale-ups to provide a growing organization consistent insights on the progress of other projects and teams.

+Established teams working in mature environments may decide to expand the cycle span to three weeks.
+When the main challenges in our organization are inter-team politics, processes, and protocols, a longer work cycle helps shield our team from noise.
+Longer work cycles require discipline, automation, and transparency for continuous integration and delivery practice, a topic we discuss in detail in Part II.
+Without established practices work gets lost or becomes unwieldy.

+While they run on a weekly schedule, sprint cycles do not have to start on the first day of the week.
+Monday and Friday are excellent buffer days to polish work, demos, prepare screen recordings, apply code review feedback, and write additional documentation.
+We consider our team demographics when reserving time slots for our kick-off and demo meetings.

 ## Planning

 Before a sprint cycle, our team leads work with our product stakeholders to prioritize immediate tasks and create a *backlog*, a list of outstanding things to do.
 Our team leads refine bigger backlog items into granular actionable items, broadly called *tickets*.
 Tickets cover bug reports, support requests, and feature implementation.